disarm-platform/fn-covariate-extractor/README.md

 # fn-covariate-extractor
-OpenFaas version of the covariate extractor
+OpenFaas version of the covariate extractor.
+This algorithm extracts values of a curated set of raster layers at a set of points or polygons.
+See `SPECS.md` for more details.

 ## Clone template